Is dental fear or anxiety keeping you from visiting the dentist? Patients can rest easy with sedation dentistry.

 Call our Dentist in Austin, TX for Sedation Dentistry Today

-Dr. Wainwright is a dentist in Austin, Texas near you that is dedicated to giving patients the high-quality dental care they deserve.
-Call our dentist office at 512-518-6392 or request an appointment online.
+Dr. Wainwright is a dentist near you in Austin, Texas that gives patients the high-quality dental care that they deserve.
+Call our dentist office at 512-330-0255 or request an appointment online.
 Austin Dental Care serves patients in West Austin, Barton Creek, Lost Creek, West Lake Hills, and Travis County, Texas.